DollyLesmana/Autumation-API-and-Web/README.md

 # Autumation-API-and-Web
 #Readme
-1. Please answer the following questions in a separate document
-2. Push all your answers to your github account
-3. You have 3 days to finish this task.
-4. Send an email informing that you have finished the test along with github link to dwitya.amanda@bukalapak.com, kalyani@bukalapak.com, cc genta.wibowo@bukalapak.com, buddy.arifin@bukalapak.com, hadiyanto@bukalapak.com

 You are required to finish task no (1).
 You are also required to finish at least 1 of task no (2).
 It is a plus if you are able to finish both.